Zhagi/CI_CD-Pipeline/README.md

 - `AWS_ACCESS_KEY_ID`: AWS access key for deployment.
 - `AWS_SECRET_ACCESS_KEY`: AWS secret access key for deployment.

-## Below are the images showing the health of the EB environment, the environment URL, and the Flask application in action:
+## Below are the images showing the successfully deployed app:

 Health of the EB Environment: